Get A Free Initial Consultation: (954) 458-8655

 When considering whether or not to file a defamation lawsuit in the State of Florida, careful consideration must be made by a plaintiff about (1) the testimony and documents needed to prove a claim, (2) the evidence required to prove damages, and (3) the defenses that might be raised in the answer to the lawsuit.

-Defenses to Defamation – Libel And Slander
+Common Law Defenses to Defamation – Libel and Slander

-1. Truth As A Defense – Threshold Requirements
+1. Truth as a Defense – Threshold Requirements

 The United States Supreme Court set this defense in stone decades ago in the landmark case of New York Times Co. v.
 Sullivan, 376 US 254 (1964): truth is a defense to libel and slander claims.

 Later, the courts created the “substantial truth doctrine” for defamation claims.
 This doctrine sets a threshold needed to defend against a defamation case, as well as to prove one.
-The “substantial truth doctrine” states that if the “gist” of the statement at issue is true, then that will be enough for a defendant to prevail against a defamation claim for damages.
+The “substantial truth doctrine” states that if the “gist” of the statement at issue is true, that will be enough for a defendant to prevail against a defamation claim for damages.
 See, Masson v.
 New Yorker Magazine, 501 U.S. 496, 517 (1991).

 • The recipients of the allegedly defamatory posts reasonably should expect to treat the statements of evaluative, subjective beliefs, and not provable assertions of fact that can be the subject of a defamation claim.

-• The Defendant is liable only for its proportional share of the liability of all those who caused or contributed to the plaintiff’s injuries and damages.
+• The defendant is liable only for its proportional share of the liability of all those who caused or contributed to the plaintiff’s injuries and damages.

-• The Plaintiff must prove actual or compensatory damages.
+• The plaintiff must prove actual or compensatory damages.
 If the plaintiff fails to do so, then only nominal damages may be awarded.

 1. Anti-SLAPP Laws

-Across the country, state legislatures have passed laws to protect people from lawsuits that are filed with the intent to thwart someone exercising their free speech – even when the plaintiff knows that the case is not winnable in the long run.
 There are times when the strategy of burdening a person or an organization with a cumbersome and expensive defamation lawsuit seems smart because it can distract or financially drain them from public outcry or public criticism.
-These are known as bars against Strategic Lawsuits Against Public Participation or “anti-SLAPP” statutes.
+The laws protecting individuals from such suits are known as bars against Strategic Lawsuits Against Public Participation or “anti-SLAPP” statutes.

 These laws are called “statutes of limitations.”

-The Florida Statute of Limitations for filing a civil lawsuit seeking damages for defamation sets the deadline for filing a defamation lawsuit in Florida at two (2) years.
-See, Florida Statute 95.11(4)(g).
+• The Florida Statute of Limitations for filing a civil lawsuit seeking damages for defamation sets the deadline for filing a defamation lawsuit in Florida at two (2) years.
+See Florida Statute 95.11(4)(g).

-If the party seeking to file a defamation lawsuit in Florida files the case after this time period has passed, it does not matter how formidable the evidence may be — or how horrid the defamation itself: the limitations deadline will absolutely BAR the claim.
+• If the party seeking to file a defamation lawsuit in Florida files the case after this time period has passed, it does not matter how formidable the evidence may be, or how horrid the defamation itself; the limitations deadline will absolutely bar the claim.

 Read: How To Recover Emotional Distress Damages Without a Physical Injury in Florida